AbdelrhmanAli123/Microservices-EKS-Helm-Jenkins-Challenge/README.md

 - **Orchestration with Kubernetes:** Employed Kubernetes for orchestrating and managing the deployment, scaling, and operation of containerized applications.

+- **Helm package manager:** Utilized Helm chart to package the K8s manifest files to ease the process of Application Deployment

-- **CI/CD Integration with Jenkins:** Integrated Jenkins to automate the build, test, and deployment processes, promoting continuous integration and continuous delivery.
+- **CI/CD Integration with Jenkins:** Integrated Jenkins to automate the build and deployment processes, promoting continuous integration and continuous delivery.

 - **Amazon EKS Deployment:** Successfully deployed the application on Amazon EKS, a managed Kubernetes service.